SastraNababan/javascript-tutorial-id/1-js/02-first-steps/15-function-expressions-arrows/article.md

 } else {

-  function welcome() {     //  for age = 16, this "welcome" is never created
+  function welcome() {
     alert("Greetings!");
   }
 }

-// Here we're out of figure brackets,
+// Here we're out of curly braces,
 // so we can not see Function Declarations made inside of them.

 *!*